temporalio/snipsync/README.md

 ## Development

-The snipsync tool is set up to test its own functionality during development.
+The snipsync tool is set up to run its own functionality during development.
-Git ignores the snipsync.config.yaml file and the 'docs' directory within the package itself.
+Git ignores the `snipsync.config.yaml` file and the `/docs` directory within the package itself.

-Run `yarn dev` to run snipsync from within the package.
+While developing, you can add files to `/docs` define the `snipsync.config.yaml` file, and run `yarn dev` to run snipsync from the root of the repo.

+To clear the snippets run `yarn dev --clear`

+### Testing

+Run `yarn test` from the root of the repo to run the testing suites.